 Board Member (UK)

 Sam is a kiwi who was educated in Ōtautahi Christchurch, both for high school and university.
 He describes his time in the city as his “formative” years.
-Sam is co-owner of the distinguished landscape architectural practice Exterior Architecture who work across the UK and Europe working on the design of large-scale urban developments, town centre renewal and master planning.
+Sam is co-owner of the distinguished landscape architectural practice Exterior Architecture Ltd who work across the UK and Europe working on the design of large-scale urban developments, town centre renewal and master planning.
 The company employs several kiwis.
-Sam lives in London with his wife and two of his children.
-His eldest son is studying in Christchurch at the University of Canterbury.
+Sam lives in London with his wife and one of their children.
+Their eldest son is studying in Dunedin at the University of Otago and their eldest daughter is finishing Year 13 at school in Ōtautahi Christchurch.

 Board Member (UK)

 Karen moved from northern England to New Zealand to begin her working life.
 While in Ōtautahi Christchurch both her and her husband became kiwi citizens.
 Her career has primarily been in innovation and design, working for some of the biggest brands on the planet around the world.
 She returned to the UK and is the Chief Sustainability Officer at Ingka Group, a global data insight and business intelligence agency that is owned by the founders of IKEA.
 Karen lives in the Surrey Hills with her husband and two children.
 They look forward to bringing the kids to Christchurch in the near future.